xi/dirtywords/README.rst

-dirtywords - protable text interface framework
+dirtywords - portable text interface framework

 So I wanted to create a text interface and ended up creating a framework.
 "Why didn't you just stick with curses?"
 I hear you ask.
 For two good reasons: